-This paper presents the results of the preliminary development of a detailed model aimed at representing the dynamic response of soils under cyclic loading induced by vibratory driving.
+A model aimed at representing the dynamic response of soils under cyclic loading induced by vibratory driving is presented.
 The source of the cyclic loading acting upon the soil is a pile or sheet pile being activated by a vibrator.
-The vibrations are essentially vertical and as a first approximation the vibration pattern of the surrounding soil can be considered to possess cylindrical symmetry.
+As a first approximation the vibration pattern of the surrounding soil can be considered to possess cylindrical symmetry, assuming that the vibrations are essentially vertical.

-The sheet pile will be represented in a first step by a rigid mass acted upon by the inertial effects of the vibrator eccentric masses, and deriving restrain from the dynamic reactions of the surrounding soil.
+The sheet pile is represented in this preliminary development by a rigid cylinder with a radius r_0 acted upon by the inertial effects of the vibrator eccentric masses, and deriving restrain from the dynamic reactions of the surrounding soil.
 The model used to represent the soil reactions is described below.